iafisher/blog/usa_cities_stats/post.md

 [^cities]: Here and throughout I use "cities" as a shorthand to refer to populated places of any size.

-[^methodology]: 49,468 is the number of sessions with at least 10 cities that were saved up to October 31, 2020.
-Note that sessions that were not saved, whether because they were still in progress or because user simply elected not to save them, were not included.

 [^census]: Per [2019 Census Bureau estimates](https://www.census.gov/data/tables/time-series/demo/popest/2010s-total-metro-and-micro-statistical-areas.html) for metropolitan statistical areas.